INK-USC/USC-DS-RelationExtraction/README.md

-## Entity and Relation Extraction with Knowledge Bases
+## Sentence-level Relation Extraction with Knowledge Bases

 This repository includes recent models and data for **sentence-level extraction of entities and relations** *using knowledge bases (i.e., distant supervision)*.
 In particular, it contains the source code for WWW'17 paper *[CoType: Joint Extraction of Typed Entities and Relations with Knowledge Bases](https://arxiv.org/pdf/1610.08763.pdf)*.

 **Task Setting**: Given a text corpus with entity mentions *detected* and *heuristically labeled* by distant supervision, teh task aims to identify relation types/labels between a pair of entity mentions based on the sentence context where they co-occur.

 **Run on your own data**: Code for producing the JSON files from a raw corpus for running CoType and baseline models is [here](https://github.com/shanzhenren/StructMineDataPipeline).

 ## Data